Equity in Forex – Key takeaways

 Equity is both your account balance and your future account balance.
 It calculates how much you can potentially have after closing all active trades.

 Equity can be a bit tricky, which is why it needs a lot of attention.
-When traders use oversized positions, high leverage and trade without a stop loss in a highly volatile market conditions, there's a chance of slipping to negative equity and ultimately negative balance.
+When traders use oversized positions, high leverage and trade without a stop loss in highly volatile market conditions, there's a chance of slipping to negative equity and ultimately negative balance.
 Which is one of the worst positions one can find themselves in if a broker doesn't offer negative balance protection.

 Equity trading and margin go hand in hand.
 Free margin is your available balance, and margin held is how much your open trade is worth.